saucelabs/sauce-school/codelabs/Module2_APITesting.md

 ### Getting Started with API Fortress

-If you don't have an API Fortress account you can [visit the API Fortress home page](https://apifortress.com/), and select the **Free Trial** button at the top to request a 30-day free trial.
+If you don't have an API Fortress account you can [Create a Sauce Labs Account](https://saucelabs.com/sign-up/), and get started with a free trial.
+You can now access [API testing](https://app.saucelabs.com/api-testing).

-After you fill out the necessary fields, you then receive an email with your login credentials for the platform.

 > **NOTE**: If you don't receive an email confirmation, check your spam folder or please email [support@saucelabs.com](support@saucelabs.com) for assistance.